DavidSouther/software_craftsmanship/02_functions_arrays_strings/01_functions/01_python.md

 print("Goodbye")
 ```

-Lots of rugs to price!
+We can price (square) rugs over and over!

 > `while ... input` - notice we combined the while loop with the input, and
 immediately checked if we got an empty result.
 This allows us to not need